 Considering the robustness of the recovery process, manual, paperbased procedures or other alternative arrangements to allow the processing of time-critical transactions have not been considered.

-CCIL presently has a secondary operations site in Mumbai and also a Disaster Recovery (DR) outside Mumbai, about 200 km from Mumbai.
-IT support staff is available at all locations.
-Officials with the ability to run business processes have been placed at both the in-city locations and at the DR site location as well.
-Work From Home (WFH) facility has been implemented for all employees and critical vendors.
-Review and testing: BCP Manual is reviewed twice in a year.
+CCIL currently operates primary and secondary sites, including data centers, in Mumbai.
+The disaster recovery site, including its data center, is located in a different seismic zone, approximately 690 km away from the primary operations site, outside Maharashtra.
+CCIL also holds a User Location at Pune.
+IT support staff are available at all locations.
+Officials with the ability to run business processes have been placed at the secondary operations site at Mumbai location and user location at Pune as well.
+Work From Home (WFH) facility is available for all employees and critical vendors.
+Review and testing: BCM Policy and Procedureis reviewed twice in a year.
 The same is tested through quarterly BCP / DR operations.
 Participants, service providers etc. are involved / participating in almost all drills.
 There is no linkeage to any other FMI.
 Key consideration 7 An FMI should identify, monitor, and manage the risks that key participants, other FMIs, and service and utility providers might pose to its operations.
 In addition, an FMI should identify, monitor, and manage the risks its operations might pose to other FMIs.
 Description Risks to the FMI's own operations: All processes are monitored on a regular basis.
 For Service and utility providers, fall back arrangements are in place.
 IT Services are considered critical for CCIL operations.
 Software development is through team deployed by software vendors which are based in CCIL locations.
 They have been located in CCIL offices to ensure better control and to identify and address any potential risks upfront.
 Moreover, the database and server management etc. is done by in-house personnel.

 Risks posed to other FMIs: Trades reported and matched on the F-TRAC platform are sent to the Clearing Corporations of Stock Exchanges for settlement.
 CCIL TR is exposed to only operational risk under these arrangement.
 Adequate redundancies in the form of alternative arrangements have been built to send the trade files to Clearing Corporations of Stock Exchanges for settlement.
 CCIL has adequate back-ups to guard against any disruption in its services.
 CCIL is part of RBI group on Crisis Management, monitoring systemwide vulnerabilities.
 Business Continuity related exercises are conducted by involving other stakeholders.